Société à responsabilité limitée / Società a responsibilità limitata / Gesellschaft mit beschränkter Haftung (Limited Liability Company)

 - 109 Tax Treaties

-The Swiss Confederation is a landlocked country located in Central Europe, and member of the EFTA.
+The Swiss Confederation is a landlocked country located in Central Europe and member of the EFTA.
 It borders to the north with Germany, to the west with France, to the south with Italy and to the east with Austria and Liechtenstein.
 Switzerland is a confederate republic of 26 states, called cantons.

-Bern is the seat of the federal authorities, while the country’s financial centers are located in the cities of Zurich, Basel, Geneva and Lugano.
+Bern is the seat of the federal authorities, while the country’s financial centers are located in the cities of Zurich, Basel, Geneva, and Lugano.
 It is inhabited by more than 8 million people.
-Switzerland is one of the most culturally diverse European countries, home of a larger number of immigrants.
+Switzerland is one of the most culturally diverse European countries, home to a larger number of immigrants.
 It is also multilingual confederation with four official languages: German, French, Italian and Romansh.
 Its official currency is the Swiss Franc (CHF).

-Swiss citizens are subject to three legal jurisdictions: the commune, the canton and the confederation.
+Swiss citizens are subject to three legal jurisdictions: the commune, the canton, and the confederation.
 The Swiss Confederation consists of 26 cantons

 There are three main governing bodies at the federal level: the bicameral parliament, the Federal Council and the Swiss Federal Supreme Court.
 The function of the Federal Supreme Court is to hear appeals against the cantonal or federal courts.
 Judges or magistrates are elected by the Federal Assembly for a period of six years.

 The Swiss Parliament consists of two chambers: the Council of States, which has 46 representatives (two from each canton and one from each half-canton), who are elected by each canton under its own system; And the National Council, which consists of 200 members elected through a system of proportional representation, depending on the population of each canton.
 The members of the two chambers are elected every four years.